 Unfulfilled: When You Feel Like You’re Living Someone Else's Life

-If you’re blacking out over your day job, it’s time to ask yourself:
+If you’re feeling like you're on auto-pilot at your day job, it’s time to ask yourself:

 What does your ideal life look like?

-Some of the most popular things I hear when I ask this question are:
+Some of the most common things I hear when I ask this question are:

 If envisioning an ideal life feels too daunting, start small.
 Close your eyes and explore your ideal day, from waking up until settling in for the night.
 What does that day look like?
 How does it feel?